davidderaedt/CC-Extension-Builder-for-Sublime-Text/README.md

 First, you should select `Project > Add Folder To Project` and choose the created `com.example.extension` folder to get access to your panel's HTML, CSS and javascript files in your sublime project.

-To know more about HTML panel development, please refer to the official documentation.
+To know more about HTML panel development, please refer to the [official documentation](http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/cs-extension-builder/pdfs/CC_Extension_SDK.pdf).

 It is a good practice to have your business logic in separated JSX (extendscript) files.
 To test those files directly, new build systems are added with this package.
 For example the build system `Photoshop script` will execute the extendScript file directly in Photoshop, without having to reload your panel.
+Note that only Photoshop, Illustrator and InDesign are supported at this stage.

 ##Troubleshooting